raselmandol/KOELbit-RvA/README.md

 # KOELbit RvA

-So, KOELbit RvA (Ransomware vs Antivirus) is a project to test the detection and removing (anti-malware) Ransomware.
+So, KOELbit RvA (Ransomware vs Antivirus) is a project to test the detection and removing (anti-malware) (Ransomware).
 This project is still under development and maintained by me.
-If you have any recommendation please create a new issue or pr or directly reach me here [raselm@duck.com](malito:raselm@duck.com)
+If you have any recommendation, please create a new issue or pr or directly reach me here [raselm@duck.com](malito:raselm@duck.com)

 # About the project
 ## Tribute or something!